Pedro Calungsod: Relics

 At his canonization Mass, Calungsod was the only saint without a first class relic exposed for veneration, as his body had been thrown into the sea and lost.
 The cutlass used to hack Calungsod's head and neck was retrieved from Guam by Vidal and is now venerated as a second-class relic.
 During the homily, Benedict XVI said that Calungsod received the Sacrament of Absolution from San Vitores before his death.

 Feast day

 After Lorenzo Ruiz of Manila, Calungsod is the second Filipino to be declared a saint by the Roman Catholic Church.
 His initial feast day was celebrated on April 2, his dies natalis (heavenly birthdate).
 In September 2024, his feast was transferred to October 21, the anniversary of his canonization.
-This is to avoid its occurrence in Holy Week or Eastertide, and the new date will be kept beginning in 2025.
+This is to avoid its occurrence in Holy Week or Eastertide, the new date was kept beginning in 2025.

 Saturday is the designated weekday for devotions and novenas in his honor, as he was killed on a First Saturday.